arnaud-zurawczak/MaintenanceBundle/Resources/doc/index.md

             class: 'Ady\Bundle\MaintenanceBundle\Drivers\DatabaseDriver'               # class for database driver

             # Option 1 : for doctrine
-            options: {connection: custom}                                              # Optional.
-You can choice an other connection.
-Without option it's the doctrine default connection who will be used
+            options: {connection: custom, table: maintenance}                          # Optional.
+You can choose an other connection and/or a custom table name.
+                                                                                       # Default connection is Doctrine.
+                                                                                       # Default table name is "ady_maintenance"

             # Option 2 : for dsn, you must have a column ttl type datetime in your table.
             options: {dsn: "mysql:dbname=maintenance;host:localhost", table: maintenance, user: root, password: root}  # the dsn configuration, name of table, user/password

-            # Option 3 : after bundle installation
+            # Recommanded : after bundle installation (works with options 1 and 2)
             options: {table_created: true}                                              # Optional.
 After installation and after table creation, set this option to true to avoid
                                                                                         # the unnecessary query (create table if exists) at every request.